 All of these may seem like good ideas, but they are not going to provide true reviews for your business.
-Google & Yelp are getting better and catching these fake or forced reviews and penalizing the company by removing them from their platform.
-Also potential customers are likely to see through these reviews and go to another business for their pet care needs.
+Google and Yelp are getting better at catching fake or forced reviews and penalizing the company by removing them from their platform.
+Also, potential customers are likely to see through these reviews and go to another business for their pet-care needs.

 8) Utilize Facebook Ads

-Facebook is a popular place for animal lovers, so you can target your audience specifically with various types of Facebook ads including video, image or carousel ads (using multiple images).
-Use these ads for branding or even for lead generation, by adding a form directly into the ad!
-Different from Google Search Ads, Facebook Ads can target people based on age, income, and interests which can be extremely powerful.
+Facebook is a popular place for animal lovers, so you can target your audience specifically with various types of Facebook ads, including video, image, or carousel ads (multiple images).
+Use these ads for branding or even for lead generation by adding a form directly into the ad.
+Different from Google Search Ads, Facebook Ads can target people based on age, income, and interests.

 This is a great way to take advantage of the popularity of Google, which handles over 70% of all internet searches.
-Google Ads will pop up when someone searches for pet care services.
+Google Ads pop up when someone searches for pet-care services.
 These ads are generated based on keywords and can be filtered to only show when people search who live around your location.